mongodb/specifications/source/crud/crud.rst

 Q: Why are client-side errors raised for some unsupported options?
   Server versions before 3.4 were inconsistent about reporting errors for unrecognized command options and may simply ignore them, which means a client-side error is the only way to inform users that such options are unsupported.
 For unacknowledged writes using OP_MSG, a client-side error is necessary because the server has no chance to return a response (even though a 3.6+ server is otherwise capable of reporting errors for unrecognized options).
 For unacknowledged writes using legacy opcodes (i.e. OP_INSERT, OP_UPDATE, and OP_DELETE), the message body has no field with which to express these options so a client-side error is the only mechanism to inform the user that such options are unsupported.
 The spec does not explicitly refer to unacknowledged writes using OP_QUERY primarily because a response document is always returned and drivers generally would not consider using OP_QUERY precisely for that reason.

+Q: Why does reverting to using ``count`` instead of ``aggregate`` with ``$collStats`` for estimatedDocumentCount not require a major version bump in the drivers, even though it might break users of the Stable API?
+  SemVer `allows <https://semver.org/#what-if-i-inadvertently-alter-the-public-api-in-a-way-that-is-not-compliant-with-the-version-number-change-ie-the-code-incorrectly-introduces-a-major-breaking-change-in-a-patch-release>`_ for a library to include a breaking change in a minor or patch version if the change is required to fix another accidental breaking change introduced in a prior version and is not expected to further break a large number of users.
+Given that the original switch to ``$collStats`` was a breaking change due to it not working on views, the number of users using estimatedDocumentCount with ``apiStrict: true`` is small, and the server is back-porting the addition of ``count`` to the Stable API, it was decided that this change was acceptable to make in minor version releases of the drivers per the aforementioned allowance in the SemVer spec.

 Changes
 =======

+* 2022-04-21: Revert to using the ``count`` command for ``estimatedDocumentCount``
 * 2022-02-18: Add let to BulkWriteOptions.
 * 2022-02-10: Specified that ``getMore`` command must explicitly send inherited comment.
 * 2022-02-01: Add comment attribute to all helpers.